biography | for sale | chronology | awards | solo exhibitions | group exhibitions

 Pauline Lennard was born in McHenry, Illinois in 1867.
 She attended a convent in Milwaukee as young girl before she enrolled at the Art Institute in Chicago with her family’s support and encouragement.
 She remained at the Institute from 1893-1898, studying with William Merritt Chase, Frank Duveneck, and Kenneth Hayes Miller.

 Following graduation, Palmer attended the Académie de la Grande Chaumiére and the Académie Colarossi in Paris, France where she studied under Raphael Collin and Richard Miller.
 While in Paris she exhibited at the Paris Salon for four consecutive years, from 1903 to 1906, and again in 1911.
 Her principal teacher and friend in Paris was Richard Emil Miller.
-Palmer traveled extensively throughout Europe, a classic right of passage for young aspiring artists of the era.
+Palmer traveled extensively throughout Europe, a classic rite of passage for young aspiring artists of the era.
 Her time in Paris provided her with the opportunity to study under Gustave Courtois, Lucien Simon, and Rene Francois Prinet.
 Upon her return to the States, Palmer set up her studio in the famous Tree Studios building in Chicago.

 Her husband, Dr. Albert Palmer, whom she married in 1891, encouraged his wife's development as an artist.
 The couple kept a summer home in Provincetown, Massachusetts, where Pauline Palmer quickly made friends with many of the Portuguese fishermen's families.
 She often used these families, especially their children and their daily lives, as subject matter for her paintings.
 Always ready to learn, even after she had become a well-known artist, Palmer engaged the artist Charles Hawthrone as her instructor during the time she spent in Provincetown.
 Following her husband’s death in 1920, Palmer spent much of her time in a private studio on Cape Cod.